+Many thanks for the substantial discussion.
+We see two issues here.
+One is whether subjects implicitly think the examined policies are politically infeasible and that this influences their support.
+The other is whether subjects realized the policies imply a material loss (personal cost) to them.

-Granted, that some of the policies we test have low chances of materializing might be a reason why people would overstate their support.
-Yet, it seems that with all the results we provide, the burden of proof for such a claim is now shifted to those who remain unconvinced that there is strong and genuine support for global redistribution.
-Indeed: First, the support is about as high for distant policies like the GCS as for existing ones like the $100 billion of international transfers for climate finance.
+First… Granted, that some of the policies we test have low chances of materializing might be a reason why people would overstate their support.
+TODO?
+To be clear, though, our results indicate that…First, the support is about as high for distant policies like the GCS as for existing ones like the $100 billion of international transfers for climate finance.
 Second, our results show that in some European countries like France, vote intention for a progressive candidate may increase by 11 p.p. if they propose the GCS, which may be the most compelling evidence that the support is profound.
 Third, the reason why people could overstate their support in case the policy has few chances to occur is likely a social desirability bias.
 Yet, our list experiment shows no social desirability bias in favor of the GCS.

+We do not agree that the GCS suffers from “the lack of a clear and somewhat attributable cost component”.
+We make clear to the respondents that the policy would be costly to them (e.g. $85 per month for a typical American), and verify that people understand this cost with an incentivized comprehension question (after which we give the correct answer that the typical person in their country would lose).

 On the question of personal costs, our results are in line with the literature, which shows that support for a climate policy mostly depends on the perceptions that it is fair, effective and in one’s interest (e.g. Douenne & Fabre, 2022).
 Because it is global and corresponds to an equal right to emit for each human, the GCS is by construction effective and fair.
 On the other hand, it is costly to people in high-income countries.
 This explains why the policy is less supported in countries (like the U.S.) where costs are higher.
 This also explains why policies like the global tax on millionaires obtain more support: it involves no direct costs to the respondents (only opportunity costs).
 Also, note that respondents support only some degree of global redistribution: if 90% of the respondents prefer to allocate some positive share of a global wealth tax revenues to low-income countries, the average preferred share for low-income countries is 33%, not 100%.
 Although this would represent an unprecedented international transfer (of about 0.7% of high-income countries’ GDP), this would still be a small amount compared to the magnitude of public transfers that people consent to within a country.
 If the burden of a wealth tax is concentrated on the top 1%, the massive public support should not come as a surprise.
 Rather, the conundrum becomes why such a policy is not being implemented: as a frequent argument against a rich tax is that wealthy people would flee to another country, it is totally understandable that the support is high for a global wealth tax, which would address this concern.

+To reflect these points in the manuscript, we have:

+Changed the framing of the introduction and discussion and stressed the uprecedentend levels of international coordination required when writing: …

+The role of costs now reads: [essentially no change, just change some words where we mention it]